rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-2/assignment.md

 ### **Step 3**: Verify in Storybook
 - Verify your story for `ProductCard` with mock product data.

+### **Step 4**: Update Product Page to include an event handler

+**Your challenge** is to create a function in `src/pages/products/[id].jsx` that will fire when the button is clicked.
+You can use `console.log` or `alert` to verify that the function is working.

+Look at the previous examples for how to pass a function to a component.

 git commit with a message like "Add Product page."

 ---

 ## **6. Products Page**

+The products page will display a list of products.
+You will use the `ProductCard` component to display each product.
+You will get the data from the mock products file and pass the data to the `ProductCard` components.

 - in `src/pages/products/index.jsx`, create a layout for the products page.
 - Use the `ProductCard` component to display a list of products.
 - Create mock data for products and iterate over them using `.map()`.